AnonymerNiklasistanonym/ControllerInputVisualizer/README.md

 - Make settings/options part look more modern
 - Allow a custom zoom scale (with a minimum width/height and where the maximum is the current canvas maximum width/height)
-- Add export/import of user profiles
+- Add import of exported user profiles
-- Add ability to save screenshot of the current canvas